AP source: White Sox, LHP Keuchel agree to $55M, 3-year deal

 The 31-year-old Keuchel won the AL Cy Young Award with the Houston Astros in 2015 but struggled to find work last offseason as a free agent.
 He signed a roughly $13 million, one-year deal with the Atlanta Braves in June and went 8-8 with a 3.75 ERA for the NL East champions.

-The long-bearded veteran joins catcher Yasmani Grandal as a big-money addition to the White Sox this offseason.
+Keuchel joins catcher Yasmani Grandal as a big-money addition to the White Sox this offseason.
 Grandal signed a $73 million, four-year contract with Chicago last month.

-The White Sox also brought back slugger Jose Abreu on a $50 million, three-year deal, acquired outfielder Nomar Mazara from the Texas Rangers and added lefty starter Gio Gonzalez on a $5 million, one-year contract that includes a 2021 option.

-Keuchel and Gonzalez will join a rotation led by All-Star Lucas Giolito that also includes Reynaldo Lopez and Dylan Cease.
-Promising young right-hander Michael Kopech is also expected to return following Tommy John surgery.
+Keuchel’s deal includes a vesting option for 2023 that would bring the total value to $74 million.

 Agent Scott Boras negotiated the deal for Keuchel and has earned his players $936 million in contracts this offseason, including a $324 million, nine-year deal between Gerrit Cole and the New York Yankees and $245 million, seven-year deals for Stephen Strasburg with the Washington Nationals and Anthony Rendon with the Los Angeles Angels.
 Boras is expected to clear the $1 billion mark this winter.